Loading

 School or College Avoidance Home > School Life > Resources For Families > School or College Avoidance

-lead, attendance team or the school’s SENCO (Special Educational Needs Co-Ordinator).
-Write down what
+You could also speak to the pastoral lead, attendance team or the school’s SENDCo (Special Educational Needs & Disabilities Coordinator)